Klebsiella Causes Rheumatoid Arthritis, Ankylosing Spondylitis, and What to Do to Hopefully Recover

 Antibacterial Agents to Reduce Klebsiella

-• Clove oil – take one drop in one tsp. of extra virgin olive oil (if you have issues with salicylates, mix it in ghee), twice daily.
+• Clove oil – take one to three drops of clove oil in one teaspoon of extra virgin olive oil (if you have issues with salicylates, mix it in ghee), twice daily.

-• Allicin-C – two to eight capsules daily in divided doses with food.
+• Allicin-C – take two to eight capsules daily in divided doses with food.
+Use with caution if you are suffering from Klebsiella producing hydrogen sulfide dysbiosis.

-• Black cumin seed oil – one tsp. with breakfast and one with dinner.
+• Black cumin seed oil – take one teaspoon with breakfast and one with dinner.

-• If needed add Zane Hellas Oil of Oregano (take two drops in one tsp. of extra virgin olive oil [if you have issues with salicylates, mix it in ghee]), twice daily, but I would not use it in a first run protocol because it is both systemic and broad spectrum, it will reduce your probiotic microbiome throughout your entire body.
+If needed, add Zane Hellas Oil of Oregano (take two to three drops in one teaspoon of extra virgin olive oil [if you have issues with salicylates, mix it in ghee]) twice daily, but I would not use it in a first run protocol because it is both systemic and broad spectrum, it will reduce your probiotic microbiome throughout your entire body.

 What You Can Do to Relieve Your Histamine Intolerance

-• Sodium ascorbate – take 3,000 mg, two to three times daily in divided doses.
+• Sodium ascorbate – take three thousand milligrams, two to three times daily in divided doses.

-• Quercetin (use with caution if you have a COMT mutation) – one capsule on an empty stomach, twice daily.
+• Quercetin (use with caution if you have a COMT mutation) – take one capsule on an empty stomach twice daily.
+Use with caution if you are suffering from hypothyroidism.

 • Ingest freshly grated ginger or consume ginger tea once daily.

-• DGL licorice may also help to relieve histamine issues.
+• DGL licorice supplementation may also help to relieve histamine issues and relieve reflux or leaky gut.

-• Liposomal Colostrum – one tbsp. mixed in filtered water, consumed at breakfast.
+• Liposomal colostrum – consume one teaspoon mixed in with filtered or bottled water at breakfast.

-• Arabinogalactan – one scoop mixed in filtered water, consumed at breakfast with the colostrum.
+• Arabinogalactan – take one scoop mixed in filtered water, consumed at breakfast with the colostrum.

-• Holigos – one packet daily mixed well with filtered water at breakfast.
+• Holigos – take one packet daily mixed well with filtered water at breakfast.

 General Advice for Improving Klebsiella Dysbiosis With Th2/Th17 Dominance